Bed bugs

 How are bed bug bites diagnosed?

 People initially notice red spots on the arms, legs and face on waking.
 These are bite marks from bed bugs.
-There are often two or three bites directly beside each other.
+There are often several bites directly beside each other.

 The bites may be itchy but this isn’t always the case.
 Sometimes the itching only begins days later.